alan-turing-institute/Palaeoanalytics/docs/user-guide/basic-usage.md

 - `awbari.png · 25.20 px/mm` — scale bar detected, real-world measurements.
 - `image.png · pixels (no scale provided)` — pixel-only mode (no scale in metadata, or `--force_pixels`).
-- `image.png · pixels (scale detection failed — see log)` — scale was provided but detection failed; the underlying reason is in `pylithics/data/processed/pylithics.log` as a `WARNING`.
+- `image.png · pixels (scale detection failed — see log)` — scale was provided but detection failed; the underlying reason is in `<data_dir>/processed/pylithics.log` as a `WARNING`.

-At the end you get a single summary line:
+At the end you get a single summary line — the exact log path PyLithics prints will be `<your --data_dir>/processed/pylithics.log`:

 - All succeeded: `100/100 images processed without errors.
-Please check logs at pylithics/data/processed/pylithics.log`
+Please check logs at <data_dir>/processed/pylithics.log`
 - Some failed: `90/100 images processed successfully.
-Please check logs at pylithics/data/processed/pylithics.log for errors.`
+Please check logs at <data_dir>/processed/pylithics.log for errors.`

 The full per-step trace (every preprocessing step, every contour, every arrow assignment) **always lands in the log file** for reproducibility.
 If you want it on screen too, pass `--verbose` (or `-v`):